austindowney/Vibration-Mechanics/README.md

 A current PDF version of the text can be found in the releases tab of the GitHub page or by clicking <a href="https://github.com/ARTS-Laboratory/Open_Vibrations/releases">here</a>.

+## Lectures

+Videos of lectures associated with this text are available as a YouTube playlist <a href="https://www.youtube.com/playlist?list=PL-2wJog-EC58uXz1LhpNRmV8nCEvyvoVS">here</a>.

 ## License

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License [cc-by-sa 4.0].